abhijeetjain101/Billing-Software/README.md

 Billing Software using Python and Tkinter

-billing and e-invoicing software that lets you craft and send beautiful invoices to your customers.
+Billing and e-invoicing software that lets you craft and send beautiful invoices to your customers.
 With its advanced features and easy-to-use interface.